 Please contact John Snyder (firstname.lastname@example.org) or 904-255-8202 if you would like the presentation or audio recordings from the training.

-Public Service Grant Applicant Requirements (see Chapter 118.805)
+Public Service Grant Applicant Requirements (see Chapter 118.805) Several items below have changed according to 2017-317 will up date when changes incorporated into Ordinance.

 (a) Certain Programs Ineligible.
 A requesting agency’s program shall be ineligible to receive a Public Service Grant if the requesting agency’s program receives funding through another City program, including but not limited to, the programs listed below: